Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Introduction

 To help navigate such tradeoffs, emerging frameworks like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have introduced new principles for managing user data~\cite{GDPR2016a,ccpa2018}.
 Among these, \textit{data minimization} stands out as a foundational principle.
 It mandates that service providers collect only the user data that is directly ``relevant and necessary'' to achieve a specified purpose~\cite{datamini1, datamini2, datamini3, iotsec4}.
 The principle of data minimization is important because it reduces the risk of data breaches, ensures compliance with privacy regulations, and limits the collection of unnecessary or excessive personal information, thereby protecting individual privacy and fostering trust~\cite{datamini1}.

 Unfortunately, a clear technical definition of data minimization is missing in the context of IoT analytics.
 In a sensor setting, a threshold of ``relevant and necessary'' may be hard to characterize as every data facet may be correlated in some way to the desired prediction target.
-In these settings, we often have collections of weak signals that contribute both towards a prediction target AND towards re-identifying individuals.
+In these settings, we often have collections of weak signals that contribute both towards a prediction target and towards re-identifying individuals.
 Determining what data is truly necessary remains an ill-posed task.

 In this work, we address this challenge by proposing a novel approach to data minimization.
 Our method focuses on selectively discarding features that, while potentially useful for identifying individual users, offer minimal contribution to the task at hand.
 This strategy aims to strike a balance between privacy preservation and task accuracy, ensuring that privacy-sensitive information is minimized without significantly compromising system performance.
 It is crucial to clarify that data minimization does not equate to simply minimizing the size of the collected dataset (i.e., rows).
-Rather, the goal is to minimize the \textit{identifiability} of users inferred from the dataset based on the features used for a machine learning task.
+We focus on feature minimization to address data leakage during inference time.
+Rather, the goal is to minimize \textit{identifiability} of users inferred from the dataset based on the features used for a machine learning task.

-This paper makes the following contributions. \begin{enumerate} \item A formal model for data minimization based on two-player game where a model provider is trying to maximize accuracy while an adversary is trying to maximize identifiability of users. \item We present practical algorithms to identify effective provider strategies as effective solutions to this game, whose optimal solution is computationally intractable. \item We show experimental results across 7 IoT datasets.
-While no single heuristic is universally effective, we show that data minimization strategies that \emph{do not} model this two-player game with an adversary are generally less effective. \item We provide concrete recommendations on best practices to improve the effectiveness of data minimization in real-world applications. \end{enumerate}
+This paper makes the following contributions.
+(1) A formal model for data minimization based on a two-player game in which a model provider tries to maximize accuracy while an adversary tries to maximize identifiability of users.
+(2) We present practical algorithms to identify effective provider strategies as solutions to this game, whose optimal solution is computationally intractable.
+(3) We show experimental results across 7 IoT datasets.
+While no single heuristic is universally effective, we show that data minimization strategies that \emph{do not} model this two-player game with an adversary are generally less effective.
+(4) We provide concrete recommendations on best practices to improve the effectiveness of data minimization in real-world applications.